A guest blog by Diego Pineda, Senior Content Creator at CloudTask

 Here’s where optimization comes in, especially in two areas: search engine optimization (SEO) and website optimization.

 SEO is about making your website friendly to Google and other search engines so they will rank you up higher in their search results (which, of course, results in organic traffic).
 Although SEO can seem technical and complicated at times because we are working with algorithms, it’s basically selecting keywords related to how leads would search your product and then writing quality content with those keywords in such a way that search engines would understand it.
+But if you have some difficulties, you can hire an SEO consultant for more profound work.

 Optimizing your website for conversions, on the other hand, is about focusing on a specific goal you want for your visitors, and guiding them towards that goal.
 Whether you want them to buy or subscribe or schedule a demo, be specific on that goal and lead them there.